Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Discussion

 \begin{mdframed} Thus the CEMS supersedes the Betz law in the limit of thin disc as well. \end{mdframed}

-The challenge, intuitively, is visualizing the extrusion in an infinitely thin plane, which is why we prefer Figure \ref{fig:thickbetz} to Figure \ref{fig:betzmodel1}.
-We note this resembles a common pitfall in the application of Euler's closed path integral theorem: one has to be careful that flux lines don't escape along the segments of the contour integral connecting the inlet and outlet surfaces.
-Taking the infinitely thin limit doesn't remove the edge flux but simply compacts it. \textit{Explicitly forcing these side contours to have zero crossing flux implies a virtual cowling is present.}
+The challenge to one's intuition is visualizing the lateral extrusion from an infinitely thin plane, which is why we prefer Figure \ref{fig:thickbetz} to Figure \ref{fig:betzmodel1}.
+We note this limit-case challenge resembles a common pitfall in the application of Euler's closed path integral theorem: one has to be careful that flux lines don't escape along the segments of the contour integral connecting the inlet and outlet surfaces.
+Taking the infinitely thin limit doesn't remove the edge flux but simply compacts it. \textit{Explicitly forcing these side contours to have zero crossing flux implies a virtual cowling is present in the Betz model.}